vre-hub/science-projects/README.md

 This repository is a compilation of different projects, each one with its own license.
 The same applies to its citation.
 Please check the license and citation of each project before using it.

-If no licence is specified, the MIT licence of this repository applies.
+This repository is licensed under the MIT license.
+Please be aware that the license of this repository does not apply to the linked repositories submodules.